Skip to content

 Understanding the Basics of Electric In-Floor Heating

 Electric in-floor heating systems consist of heating cables or mats embedded in the floor.
-When connected to a thermostat, these elements generate heat that radiates upward, creating a warm and cozy environment.
+When connected to a floor heating thermostat, these elements generate heat that radiates upward, creating a warm and cozy environment.

 Unlike traditional heating systems, electric in-floor heating provides even distribution of heat and eliminates the need for bulky radiators or vents.